elsa-euclid/elsa-euclid.github.io/README.md

  * Work packages can edit / update their sections as convenient
  * Only an odd number of menu items work for some reason.
 To fix?
- * It will be useful to add News and Internal menu items when there is enough content for them.
  * The EU logo icon looks very small in mobile mode - fix?
  * FontAwesome package version used here doesn't have Bluesky or Threads icons - update and fix so the contact tab can have a set of icons?

 Done:
- * Add links to social media accounts and pages: https://bsky.app/profile/elsa-euclid.bsky.social , https://twitter.com/elsa_euclid , https://www.linkedin.com/company/elsa-euclid , https://astrodon.social/@elsa_euclid
+ * Add links to social media accounts and pages: https://bsky.app/profile/elsa-euclid.bsky.social , https://twitter.com/elsa_euclid , https://www.linkedin.com/company/elsa-euclid , https://astrodon.social/@elsa_euclid _Done, with Twitter added too._
+ * It will be useful to add News and Internal menu items when there is enough content for them. _Now has Internal and Meetings tabs_

 ***